TABLE OF CONTENTS

 Merchant Account for High Volume

-High risk merchant account verification helps prevent chargebacks because of the customer acknowledgement for the purchase.
+High risk merchant account verification helps with chargeback protection because of the customer acknowledgment for the purchase.
 If a consumer says that they don’t recognize the charge, but you have information that says that they were aware, it will help prevent that chargeback from going through.
 By mitigating the risk of chargebacks, your account will be so much healthier long term.

 Just because a payment processor is high risk does not mean that they have a banking partnership with all types of high risk business types.
 Some processors are good at getting the adult industry processing, but cannot take credit repair businesses.
 Because of this, it is important to pair up with a processor and bank that can handle high volume.

 The first step to securing an account is to find a payment gateway provider that can support you.
 Be candid with your payment processor and tell them your expectations for processing.
 Then be sure to ask questions that help you get to know and trust them.
 Once they have your trust, prepare to fill out their application.